-- Familiarize with the structure of biomolecules (proteins, enzymes), their chemical properties, reactivity and biological uses. - Gain an insight into mechanism of enzyme action and inhibition.
+- Understand and explain the structure of biomolecules (proteins, enzymes), their chemical properties, reactivity and biological uses. - Gain an insight into mechanism of enzyme action and inhibition.

 - Understand the basic principles of drug-receptor interaction and SAR. - Understand the concept of metabolism and metabolic processes through specific examples.